 A. Whirlybirds are available in all Colorbond roof colours plus there are several traditional colours available to match older roofs.

 A. The standard size used on roofs in 300mm however there are sizes available ranging from 100mm for sewer vents up to 950mm for commercial use.

-A. Whirlybirds are not motorized and rely upon the wind to drive them.
+A. Whirlybirds are not motorised and rely upon the wind to drive them.